sparrow629/Tumblr_Crawler/README.md

 will take to crawler all.

 #Envirment
-Develope under Python3.5 with some basic packages, such as requests.
+Development under Python3.5 with some basic packages, such as requests.

 #Run
 Run the TumblrCrawler.py directly.